The 80/20 rule is popping up everywhere and everyone is talking about it.

 Eating “good” 100% is ideal but likely unsustainable for most people.
 Certainly we should strive for eating well as much as we can.
 Food is fuel.
 Food is medicine.

 Leaving room, aka 20%, for indulgences will help keep it real for most people.
 Not strictly following the 80/20 Rule per se, eating the 80/20 way is also a great transitional strategy to better eating.

-Eat until 80% full + fill up 80% of the plate with veggies.
+Eat until 80% full and fill up 80% of the plate with veggies.
 Drink water 80% of the time.

 ⑤ Schedule In Downtime

-Take five+ minutes throughout the day and breathe deeply.
-Studies show that breathing in and out for five counts each can bring the body in greater coherence.
+Take five plus minutes throughout the day and breathe deeply.
+Studies show that breathing in and out for five counts each can bring the body into greater coherence.
 That’s when all systems work together.